paradigmxyz/reth/book/developers/exex/hello-world.md

 }
 ```

 Woah, there's a lot of new stuff here!
-Let's go through it step by step.
+Let's go through it step by step:

 - First, we've added a `while let Some(notification) = ctx.notifications.recv().await` loop that waits for new notifications to come in.
    - The main node is responsible for sending notifications to the ExEx, so we're waiting for them to come in.